NibbledBit/NibbledBit/README.md

 I'm NibbledBit, Software Engineer of 15 years and counting!

-🏢 My day job is working on Smarter Vending Machines in the UK.
+🏢 My day job is working on Smart Vending Machines in the UK.

 🌱 I’m currently learning Solidity!